wwrzal/ColorfulFolders/README.md

 # ColorfulFolders
 ColorfulFolders is a very simple Unity utility to set custom colors for Project window folders.

+## Installation

+ColorfulFolder can be added to a project via Package manager.

+Download to disk and use "Add package from disk..." and navigate to downloaded project "package.json" file.

+Or use "Add package from git URL..." and enter https://github.com/wwrzal/ColorfulFolders.git.
 ## Usage

 Crate scriptable objects of type FolderColorCollection (RMB > Create > ColorfulFolders > FolderColorCollection).